When Surgery Goes Wrong

 Not all surgical complications are caused by surgical error.
 And even some complications that are caused by surgical error are not necessarily caused by negligent mistakes.

-Surgeons, anaesthetists and surgical nurses are allowed to make honest mistakes without having to answer for them in court, even when those mistakes lead to horrible complications for the patient.
+Surgeons, anesthetists and surgical nurses are allowed to make honest mistakes without having to answer for them in court, even when those mistakes lead to horrible complications for the patient.
 That is to say, not all surgical errors constitute surgical malpractice.

 In order to be compensable as surgical malpractice, the surgical error has to rise to the level of a breach of the standard of care, meaning the mistake is not one that a competent doctor or nurse, acting reasonably, would have made in the circumstances.